reznok/basicRAT/README.md

 On Linux you will need Python 2.x, [PyInstaller](http://www.pyinstaller.org/), and pycrypto.
 Then run something like `pyinstaller2 --onefile basicRAT_client.py` and it should generate a `dist/` folder that contains a stand-alone ELF executable.

 On Windows you will need Python 2.x, PyInstaller, pycrypto, pywin32, and pefile.
 Then run something like `C:\path\to\PyInstaller-3.2\PyInstaller-3.2\pyinstaller.py --onefile basicRAT_client.py` and it should generate a `dist/` folder that contains a stand-alone PE (portable executable).

-Use "clients" to list active clients and "client <id>" to switch to running commands on that client.

 ## Todo
 * Client binary generation tool (cross-platform)